sami119/3D-LED-CUBE/README.md

 - clearCube - Clears the cube of any running animations.
 - loadingLeds - When loading the leds are shining red.
 - renderCube - transfers all the data from the array to hexademical and connects to the leds
+- lightCube - Test animation - Checks if all leds are responive.
 ## Autors:
 [@sami119](https://github.com/sami119) <br />
 [@SlavKazakov](https://github.com/SlavKazakov) <br />